Craig-Ingram/hartmann_code/README.md

 # hartmann_code

-A github repository to store hartmann wavefront sensor code for use sith Dalsa and Zyla cameras
+A github repository to store hartmann wavefront sensor code for use with Dalsa and Zyla cameras